jade-hpc-gpu/jade-hpc-gpu.github.io/casestudies.md

 The project is part of a collaboration with OUCRU Vietnam and King’s College London, aiming the use of machine learning (ML) approaches to develop tools for diagnosis, staging and prognosis of Tuberculosis Brain Meningitis (TBM) patients.
 In detail, this project envisions the extraction of relevant features to characterise TBM and its different phenotypes during the course of the disease.
 Furthermore, we also aim to design a subject-specific disease progression model that can account for environmental and clinical factors, which might influence the patient outcome.

-U-Nets are trained to parcellate the human brain.

-Deep learning-based prostate cancer diagnosis tool.

-Creation of augmentation module in PyTorch compatible with Monai environment.
-Investigation of performance gains on the 3D segmentation using multiple different networks.

 The project aims to develop and validate deep learning models to predict, from MRI and clinical data, which tumours are likely to grow and require treatment.
 The student will be able to focus on designing novel radiomics analysis for vestibular schwannoma while exploiting an existing fully-automated AI tumour segmentation framework.
 This will enable clinicians to deliver personalised and standardised management plans to individual patients and has the potential to significantly reduce the number of required surveillance scans.

 This research project will investigate Visual Question Answering and Image Captioning.
 The first aims to find the correct answer to a given question that is consistent with the visual content of a given image while the second focuses on describing the content of an image with a natural language sentence.
 These technologies empower computers to better understand realistic visual information and transform it into natural language that we are familiar with, which can be used to build an intelligent human-computer interaction system.
 The project will involve the usage of public datasets, such as VQA-CP for Visual Question Answering, and MSCOCO for Image Captioning, as well as deep learning platforms, such as TensorFlow, PyTorch, etc.

 Adequate hydration is considered a significant factor in good physiological and physical health for human.
 Mild dehydration happens commonly among people and was proved to increase the risk of chronic diseases.
 It has been proved that dehydration is closely associated with disability, hospitalization and mortality.
 To avoid dehydration, many studies have stressed the significance of adequate drinking, which is the predominant way of body water supplying.
 However, low-intake dehydration, which refers to dehydration status caused by inadequate fluid intake, has been endangering public health and often underemphasized.
 Hence, fluid intake monitoring, which monitors the action and amount of drinking, is crucially needed for ensuring adequate drinking.

-Using machine learning to automatically detect standard planes and measure biometrics during the mid-pregnancy ultrasound scan.

 The objective of this research is to study deep learning methods for the visual recognition of urban and rural scenes in remote sensing imagery.
 Algorithms will be developed to detect and analyze the distribution of different objects such as buildings and trees in visual images; their applications in the geographical field will also be investigated.